MichaelKathofer/vitepress-ctf-documentation/docs/ctfdframework.md

 ## What is a web framework?

 In simple terms, a web framework is a collection of libraries and modules that enables a web application developer to write applications.
 The main advantage ist, that developers don't have to bother about low-level details such as protocols or thread management.

 ## WSGI

 WSGI stands for Web Server Gateway Interface.
-It established itself as standard for Python web application development.
+It established itself as a standard for Python web application development.
 WSGI is a specification for a universal interface between the web server and the web applications.

 ## Background story

 Flask was created by Armin Ronacher of Pocoo, an international group of Python enthusiasts formed in 2004.
 According to Ronacher, the idea was originally an April Fool's joke that was popular enough to make into a serious application.
 The name is a play on the earlier Bottle framework.
 When Ronacher and Georg Brandl created a bulletin board system written in Python in 2004, the Pocoo projects Werkzeug and Jinja were developed.
-In April 2016, the Pocoo team was disbanded and development of Flask and related libraries passed to the newly formed Pallets project.
+In April 2016, the Pocoo team was disbanded and the development of Flask and related libraries was passed to the newly formed Pallets project.
 Flask has become popular among Python enthusiasts.
-As of October 2020, it has second most stars on GitHub among Python web-development frameworks, only slightly behind Django, and was voted the most popular web framework in the Python Developers Survey 2018.
+As of October 2020, it has second-most stars on GitHub among Python web-development frameworks, only slightly behind Django, and was voted the most popular web framework in the Python Developers Survey 2018.

 ## Jinja

 Jinja2 is a full-featured template engine for Python.
-It has full unicode support, an optional integrated sandboxed execution environment, widely used and BSD licensed.
+It has full Unicode support, an optional integrated sandboxed execution environment, widely used and BSD licensed.
 Jinja2 is one of the most used template engines for Python.
 It is inspired by Django's templating system but extends it with an expressive language that gives template authors a more powerful set of tools.
-On top of that it adds sandboxed execution and optional automatic escaping for applications where security is important.
+On top of that, it adds sandboxed execution and optional automatic escaping for applications where security is important.

 It is internally based on Unicode and runs on a wide range of Python versions from 2.5 to current versions